 When will I connect with my peer mentor?
 Whenever and as often as you like!
-Your peer mentor will be available via email and upon request for a phone call or Skype for Business video chat.
+Your peer mentor will be available via email, and as part of the program, you will be added to the WDPM.8000 Doctoral Peer Mentor Program classroom where you can choose to connect with your mentor during office hours or individual chats using Blackboard Collaborate.
 Plus, you will have the opportunity to connect with your peer mentor and other mentees via our private Facebook group and virtual Monthly Meetups.

 How do I qualify for a Doctoral Peer Mentor?
 You must be in the first or second term of your doctoral program and submit your request for a mentor before the end of week 2 of the term.
 We are currently accepting requests for the following start dates: